Datsun 240Z / 260Z

 Photo: "GrĂ¼ner Datsun 240Z" by KaliTipps

-Sales got off to a slow start, and Datsun delivered 10,000 units in the first year, but by mid-1971, Datsun was unable to produce enough to satisfy the market.
-In addition to the powerful engine, the market also liked the sports suspension, so during 1971, 26,733 copies were delivered to American customers.
+Sales started slowly, with Datsun delivering 10,000 units in its first year, but by mid-1971, Datsun was unable to produce enough to satisfy the market.
+In addition to the powerful engine, the market also liked the sporty suspension, and 26,733 units were delivered to American customers during 1971.

-The weight was increased to the greatest extent thanks to the new safety standards as well, and this was also reflected in the design of the vehicle after Datsun had to insert new bumpers.
-In the same year, an extended 2+2 version with rear seats was also offered, but it was never overly popular with customers.
+The weight was largely increased due to new safety standards, and this was reflected in the vehicle's design after Datsun had to install new bumpers.
+The same year, an extended 2+2 version with rear seats was also offered, but it was never very popular with customers.

 Photo: "1974 Datsun 260Z" by kieranwhite599

-The 260Z survived without changes for the next two years, when another increase in engine size followed, but that's another story...
+The 260Z survived unchanged for the next two years, when another engine size increase followed, but that's another story...

 Are you in the market for a Datsun 240Z?
 Well, strap in because you're in for a wild ride - both figuratively and literally!